dotimplement/HealthChain/README.md

 ```

 ## Road Map
-- [ ] 📝 Adding Clinical Documentation use case: CDA data generation, NoteReader API, and structured data extraction applications
+- [ ] 📝 Adding Clinical Documentation use case
-- [ ] 🎛️ Ability to test different EHR backend data configurations in client
+- [ ] 🎛️ Version and test different EHR backend configurations
+- [ ] 🤖 Integrations with popular LLM and NLP libraries
-- [ ] 📦 Versioning of configurations and model artifacts
+- [ ] ❓ Evaluation framework for pipelines and use cases
 - [ ] ✨ Improvements to synthetic data generator methods
-- [ ] 👾 Add proper frontend for EHR client which renders more complex cards
+- [ ] 👾 Frontend demo for EHR client
-- [ ] 🐳 Serve with Docker containers
-- [ ] 🚀 Use LLMs to parse configuration and modify integration code
+- [ ] 🚀 Production deployment options

 ## Contribute
 We are always eager to hear feedback and suggestions, especially if you are a developer or researcher working with healthcare systems!